-- Completion of the Western Michigan University College of Education and Human Development Pre-Education Curriculum or equivalent transfer.
+- Completion of the Western Michigan University College of Education and Human Development Pre-Education Curriculum.

-- Attainment of junior status (at least 56 semester hours completed by commencement of the program).
+- Attainment of junior status (at least 56 semester hours completed or in process at the time of application).

-- Achievement of passing scores on the Michigan Test for Teacher Certification (MTTC) - Professional Readiness Exam.
+- Achievement of passing scores on the Michigan Test for Teacher Certification (MTTC) - Basic Skills Section.

 - Submission of an application for admission to the Special Education Professional Education Curriculum by the announced date.